 There will be no service or visitation at Mary's Request.

 The O'Neill-Dennis Funeral Home of Hancock is in charge of her arrangements.
 To leave online condolences, please go to www.oneilldennisfh.com.

-To plant a tree in memory of Mary Sintkowski, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary Sintkowski, please visit our floral store.